-much trouble with the old stove.

-Temperamental, it sometimes

-wouldn't heat well at all, then
+Temperamental, it sometimes wouldn't heat well at all, then

 again it would be too hot.

-So, BP sought the right stoveelectric-and had it airlifted to

-Anchorage for special Guard delivery to the school in time

-for cooking Christma dinase.

-livery to the school in time for cooking Christmas dinner.
+So, BP sought the right stove electric-and had it airlifted to Anchorage for special Guard de-livery to the school in time livery to the school in time for cooking Christmas dinner.
 Atlantic Richfield Co. donated a fine slide projector to aid in both education and entertainment programs at the school.
 And Alyeska Pipeline System Co. contributed a new IBM electric typewriter.

-A \$500 cash donation was used for two stere record play.
+A \$500 cash donation was used for two stereo record play-

-used for two stereo record players-one for the nuns' quarters and one for the layworkers' section.
+A \$500 cash donation was used for two stereo record players-one for the nuns' quarters and one for the layworkers' section.